MariahSabioni/python_video_sports/README.md

 - Part C: homography

 The code is in python uses jupyter notebook as a facilitator for teaching.
-Instructions can be found on [the .docx](https://github.com/MariahSabioni/python_video_sports/blob/master/Assignment2-video-lab-instructionsHT23.pdf).
+Instructions can be found [here](https://github.com/MariahSabioni/python_video_sports/blob/master/Assignment2-video-lab-instructionsHT23.pdf).
 Please note that the code has been inspired by several tutorials available on the internet.
 References can be found in the code.